tambetm/minecraft-py/README.md

 minecraft_py.stop(proc)
 ```

-  Basically Minecraft downloads and compiles everything on first start, this snippet just starts minecraft_py in debug mode, so you can see when Minecraft gets stuck.
-You can use similar snippet later to start and stop Minecraft process.
+  Basically Minecraft downloads and compiles everything on first start, this snippet just starts it in debug mode, so you can see if it gets stuck.
+You can use similar snippet later to start and stop the Minecraft process.

 ## Usage